- the record in question is a column definition

 - Back Out and Revert are refused for only Dictionary records on the following actions:

 - Update Version - Revert to this version (KB0594798)

 - Application Metadata - Revert to store app (KB0594819)

 - Upgrade Details - Revert to Out-of-box (KB0594818)

 - Push or Pull Version - Use Pulled Version (KB0594812)

-- Navigate to System Definition > Dictionary, and search for, and open the Dictionary record in the list to open its form.
+- Navigate to Dictionary module, search for, and open the Dictionary record in the list to open its form.

 - On the form for the column in question, click the context menu ( icon) and choose Show File Properties.

 - Ensure that the Versions related list is sorted by the Created column, with the most recent version at the top.